Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

 \subsubsection{A behavior specific to baryons}

 It should be noted that this behavior is specific of {\it luminous} satellites.
 Indeed, the analysis of all dark matter sub-halos with $M_{h}>7.
 10^{7}\,\mathbf{M_\odot}$ within $R_{\rm vir}$ of the 12 systems reveals a completely different behavior.
 DM sub-halos display a distribution that is much more isotropic than their luminous counterpart, as demonstrated in Figure~\ref{fig:c2a_dmhaloes}, which shows $c/a$ for luminous satellites only vs for all DM sub-halos.
 All but the two most isotropic systems exhibit a luminous axis ratio, $c/a$, 2 to 4 times smaller than that of their DM sub-halos.
 Unsurprisingly, the most planar and co-rotating luminous satellite distributions are the ones which show the greatest deviations from the shape of their DM counterparts.
+This effect holds even after correcting for differences in sampling between luminous and dark matter satellites (see Appendix.~\ref{appendix:sampling} for details).

 It is not unexpected that luminous structures will arrange in thinner configurations than DM ones.
 In fact, they grow from cosmic gaseous filaments, dissipative in nature through shocks and radiative cooling, hence typically thinner than their DM counterparts \citep{2006MNRAS.368....2D,2011MNRAS.418.2493P,2022MNRAS.512..926K,2024MNRAS.527.1301R,Lu2024}.
 However, the deviations observed ($>50\%$ decrease in axis ratio on average) are markedly stronger than observed for resolved satellites (i.e more massive: $M_{*}>10^9 \, \mathbf{M_{\odot}}$) in Horizon-AGN \citep{Dubois_2014}, the less resolved (kpc maximum resolution), large parent run of NewHorizon.
 For instance, we find that this baryon assembly bias is limited to $7\%$ for hosts with $M_{\rm h}>10^{13}\mathbf{M_{\odot}}$ in Horizon-AGN.
 These findings suggest that the existence of so-called ``planes of satellites" in the Local Universe is not necessarily incompatible with $\rm \Lambda$CDM but may be the result of a multiphase, multiscale, baryon assembly bias that requires hydrodynamic simulations like NewHorizon (maintaining high resolution across a large cosmic volume) to be recovered.